LunaSare/datelife_examples/docs/Primates_report.md

 # Taxon Primates

 ## 1. Query source chronograms
-There are 526 species in the Open Tree of Life Taxonomy for the taxon Primates.
+There are 526 subspecies in the Open Tree of Life Taxonomy for the taxon Primates.
 Information on time of divergence is available for
 355
 of these species across 8 published and peer-reviewed chronograms.